tldr-pages/tldr/pages/common/docker-ps.md

 `docker ps --latest`

-- Filter containers which contains a substring in their name:
+- Filter containers that contain a substring in their name:

 `docker ps --filter="name={{name}}"`

-- Filter containers which share a given image as an ancestor:
+- Filter containers that share a given image as an ancestor:

 `docker ps --filter "ancestor={{image}}:{{tag}}"`